info340b-au19/Final-Project/README.md

 # Course Project

-This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+This repository contains code for an interactive web app that helps finding color combination for your website, slides, UI, etc.

-The site can be viewed at <https://info340a-au19.github.io/project-yourusername/>